robolamp/yellow-spoon-logger/README.md

 # yellow-spoon-logger
-Just a very simple server which is recording HTTP (and HTTPS) POST requests to .log file
+Just a very simple server which is recording HTTP (and HTTPS) POST (and GET) requests to .log file

 # How to run